 The benefit to the household is measured as the electricity generated and consumed directly.
 Known in solar circles as self-consumption, this electricity is still used in the household but is not purchased from their electricity provider.

 As electricity prices increase, the benefits increase too, essentially they have insulated themselves against future price rises by generating their own electricity.

 The table below shows a range of possible benefits under different self-consumption scenarios.

 The 4kW solar system is a great way to reduce electricity bills at a reasonable cost while still allowing for future expansion when battery storage becomes more viable.
-Consumers can still maximise the solar rebates and buyback feed in tariffs and, as electricity prices rise, the benefits to the household increase.
+Consumers can still maximise the solar STC incentives and buyback feed in tariffs and, as electricity prices rise, the benefits to the household increase.